NOhs/mgen/README.rst

 for a given axis and angle, or for three given angles (proper Euler angles or Tait-Bryan angles).

+Additionally, n-dimensional rotations can be generated using an angle and two orthogonal vectors that span the plane of rotation.

 Trivial example usage
 ----------------------